Paillat-dev/discord-emojis/README.md

 ## Disclaimer

 We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with Discord Inc., or any of its subsidiaries or its affiliates.
-The emoji data in the /build directory is extracted from Discord builds and may be owned by Discord Inc.
+The emoji data in the /build directory is extracted from Discord builds obtained from the Discord-Datamining repository and may be owned by Discord Inc.

 The contents of this repository exist purely for educational purposes and its contributors do not condone sharing the content found here on any social media platform as your own.